NethServer/docs/developer-manual/en/rpm_rules.rst

 * ``<packagename>-update`` event, raised each time the package is installed/updated and when the system is re-configured (for instance, after another package has been uninstalled)

+The update event should:

+* configure the package on first install
+* take care of upgrading current installation in case of package update

+.. note:: You should not add code in %post and %pre sections of the spec file.
+   All the logic must be inside the ``-update`` event.

 Each package MAY contain:

 * ``<packagename>-save`` event, raised by the console or the web